jhpce-jhu/jhpce_mkdocs/docs/gpu/gpu-info.md

 ![](images/slurmpic1.png)

+One commonly used option when using GPUs in a SLURM environment is the ```--gpu-bind=closest`` option.
+This will make sure the core/CPU that is assigned to your job is the closest one to the controling bus that the GPU is on.
+So if you are trying to get the most out of the performance of your GPU code, this option may be helpful.
+There is a really good description of GPU/CORE binding at [https://pawsey.atlassian.net/wiki/spaces/US/pages/51929056/Example+Slurm+Batch+Scripts+for+Setonix+on+GPU+Compute+Nodes](https://pawsey.atlassian.net/wiki/spaces/US/pages/51929056/Example+Slurm+Batch+Scripts+for+Setonix+on+GPU+Compute+Nodes)

 You will also notice that there are several partitions with GPUs in them.
 By default all users should only access the "gpu" partition.
 The other partitions ar PI-specific partitions for groups that have purchases GPUs for the JHPCE